profgaelle/profgaelle-website2020/content/publication/villejoubert2012/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Problem-solving", Hypothesis-testing", "Social cognition", "Conversational pragmatics"]
+tags = ["Problem-solving", "Hypothesis-testing", "Social cognition", "Conversational pragmatics"]

 # Links (optional).
 url_pdf = "files/villejoubert2012.pdf"